johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part4.md

 $ http get localhost:3000/race/2/5
 ```

-The results should (well, maybe not with all the foreshadowing :wink:) surprise you.  **Both** requests return the following result:
+The results may (well, maybe not with all the foreshadowing :wink:) surprise you.  **Both** requests return the following result:

 ```json
 {